#14 Lana Lang and Jimmie Olson

 Two Nuns are riding their bicycles down the back streets of Rome.
 One leans over to the other and says, "I've never come this way before."

-a redhead, whispers, "It's the cobblestones."
+The other nun, a redhead, whispers, "It's the cobblestones."

 Redheadjokes.com